-Meghan Markle & Prince Harry Plan To Raise ‘Gender Fluid’ Child
+Meghan Markle & Prince Harry Plan To Raise ‘Gender-Fluid’ Child, Per ‘Vanity Fair’

 The Duke and Duchess of Sussex have also made some major, high-tech upgrades to Frogmore Cottage, which sits on the grounds of the Windsor Estate.
 They’ve added security windows, cameras, and a built-in stereo system as just a few of the modern advancements to the cottage, which was built in 1801.

 Markle and Prince Harry have also decided to forgo hiring a nanny to help raise their child, as has been custom for new, royal mothers to pursue.
-The couple followed the lead of Kate Middleton and her husband, Prince William, who also opted to be more hands on with their children and not hire any professional staff to care for their three kids.
-Though insiders have reported that Markle will be bringing in her mother, Doria Ragland, for at least a few months to help the couple during the hectic first moments as new parents.
+The couple followed the lead of Kate Middleton and her husband, Prince William, who also opted to be more hands-on with their children and not hire any professional staff to care for their three kids.
+However, insiders have reported that Markle will be bringing in her mother, Doria Ragland, for at least a few months to help the couple during the hectic first moments as new parents.

-This latest tidbit is just another signal to the public that the Duke and Duchess of Sussex are keeping in line with modern, progressive times, and that they’re willing to push the boundaries of typical royal protocol — moving forward with a more contemporary style of parenting.
+This latest tidbit is just another signal to the public that the Duke and Duchess of Sussex are keeping in line with modern, progressive times, and that they’re willing to push the boundaries of typical royal protocol by moving forward with a more contemporary style of parenting.